Image Search

 Sea otters, Sitka Sound, Alaska – Image 2525

 My favorite place to photograph sea otters is in Sitka.
 Allen Marine Tours has a Sitka Sound tour that looks for sea otters.
 Not all trips get views like this, but every once in a while one gets lucky.
 There were 30 to 40 animals in this group.
-This experience made me think of Sitka Sound ...
+This experience made me think of Sitka Sound as the Serengeti Plain for sea otters.
+This image illustrates page 47 in my new book on Alaska called Alaska: A Photographic Excursion and is also the photo for the month of March in my 2008 Southeast ...

 Bald eagles, Sitka, Alaska – Image 2524